 Medicare Part C, or Medicare Advantage (MA), is a health plan choice available to Medicare beneficiaries.
-MA is a program run by Medicare-approved private insurance companies.
-These companies arrange for, or directly provide, health care services to the beneficiaries who elect to enroll in an MA plan.
+Private, Medicare-approved insurance companies run MA programs.
+These companies arrange for, or directly provide, health care services to the beneficiaries who enroll in an MA plan.